rclone/rclone/docs/content/install.md

   * Run `rclone config` to setup.
 See [rclone config docs](/docs/) for more details.
   * Optionally configure [automatic execution](#autostart).

-See below for some expanded Linux / macOS instructions.
+See below for some expanded Linux / macOS / Windows instructions.

 See the [usage](/docs/) docs for how to use rclone, or run `rclone -h`.